burnoutband/kubernetes-training/docs/day4/01_helm.md

 1. Open web preview on port 3000 and check grafana interface.

-1. Click on `Home` at the top left cornet to list all available dashboards.
+1. Click on `Home` at the top left corner to list all available dashboards.

 ### Exercise 2 (Optional): Use `helm -h` to figure out how to do the following

-1. List all availabe charts.
+1. List all available charts.
 1. List all deployed charts.
 1. Provide configuration parameters for a chart during deployment.
 1. Upgrade and rollback a chart.
 1. Inspect a chart.

 Try all operations, mentioned above.